 Goodpasture syndrome refers to an anti-glomerular basement membrane (anti-GBM) disease that involves both the lungs and kidneys, often presenting as pulmonary hemorrhage and glomerulonephritis.
 However, some clinicians may use several terms interchangeably, including anti-glomerular basement membrane disease, Goodpasture syndrome, and Goodpasture disease.
-The latter is the most specific term, and refers to the presence of renal and pulmonary involvement, along with anti-glomerular basement membrane antibodies.
+The anti-GBM disease is the most specific term, and refers to the presence of renal and pulmonary involvement, along with anti-glomerular basement membrane antibodies.
 The spectrum of disease may present classically or as glomerulonephritis alone.

 Patients with anti-glomerular basement membrane antibody syndrome will initially present similarly to other forms of rapidly progressive glomerulonephritis with acute renal failure.
-There are no symptoms specific to anti-glomerular basement membrane that distinguish it from other diseases causing similar organ dysfunction, and careful and expedient workup must be undertaken for accurate diagnosis.
+There are no symptoms specific to the anti-glomerular basement membrane that distinguish it from other diseases causing similar organ dysfunction, and careful and expedient workup must be undertaken for an accurate diagnosis.
 The pulmonary symptoms are typically present at the time of the initial encounter, or shortly after that.
 Hemoptysis of varying degrees is typical when there is pulmonary involvement, ranging from serious and life-threatening bleeding to more subtle diffuse hemorrhage that is only apparent on more careful evaluation.
 It is more typical for younger patients affected by the anti-glomerular basement membrane disease to present with simultaneous renal and pulmonary symptoms (Goodpasture syndrome) and to be critically ill on presentation.
 Patients over 50 years old tend to present with glomerulonephritis alone and follow a less severe course.

 Careful physical examination of patients presenting with finding suspicious for the anti-glomerular basement membrane disease should be done, particularly for other signs such as a purpuric rash.
 This finding may suggest so-called “double-positive” patients who have concurrent ANCA-associated vasculitis (granulomatosis with polyangiitis).

 Serologic testing for ELISA assay for circulating anti-GBM antibodies should be done immediately on suspicion of the disease.
-Specifically, it is important that the alpha3 NC1 domain area of collagen IV be used as the target in this assay as false positives may be seen in less specific testing.
+Specifically, it is essential that the alpha3 NC1 domain area of collagen IV be used as the target in this assay as false positives may be seen in less specific testing.
 Quantitative titers are followed during treatment phases to guide treatment decisions.

 Patients presenting with Goodpasture syndrome (both glomerulonephritis and pulmonary hemorrhage) may be critically ill on presentation.
 Urgent hemodialysis often is needed for standard indications, and intubation for respiratory failure may be necessary.
 When the diagnosis is being considered, kidney biopsy should be done as soon as the clinical situation allows.

 Upon diagnosis, patients should be started on prednisone, cyclophosphamide, and daily plasmapheresis to improve overall mortality in general, and renal survival in particular.
 If therapy can start before the patient progresses to the point of needing renal replacement therapy, the overall renal prognosis is better.
 All patients with pulmonary symptoms should be started on combined therapy regardless of their renal status.
-For patients, without pulmonary symptoms in whom renal recovery is very unlikely (i.e., for those that presented with the urgent need for dialysis within the first 72 hours) the risk of plasmapheresis and immunosuppressive may outweigh the benefits.
+For patients without pulmonary symptoms in whom renal recovery is very unlikely (i.e., for those that presented with the urgent need for dialysis within the first 72 hours), the risk of plasmapheresis and immunosuppressive may outweigh the benefits.
 The choice to withhold treatment in these cases remains controversial as the disease has not been well-studied in controlled trials, and it remains difficult to predict who in this group exactly will respond and recover renal function.
-Overall return of renal function in this group is approximately 8%, yet many clinicians still opt for a trial of aggressive combined therapy at this time.
+The overall return of renal function in this group is approximately 8%, yet many clinicians still opt for a trial of aggressive combined therapy at this time.

 Typically, daily plasmapheresis is performed until anti-glomerular basement membrane antibodies are undetectable, with steroid and cyclophosphamide continuing after that for 3 to 6 months until full remission is achieved.
 This can be gauged by checking repeated titers following plasmapheresis, as well as any time new symptoms develop that could be a harbinger of relapse.
 Overall, relapse remains rare.
 The starting dose of cyclophosphamide is 2 mg/kg orally, adjusted to keep a white cell count of approximately 5000.
 Treatment of acute life-threatening alveolar hemorrhage is with IV methylprednisolone pulse therapy 1g/day for 3 days, followed by a tapering dose at 1-1.5 mg/kg orally.